MicrosoftDocs/cpp-docs/docs/cpp/dynamic-cast-operator.md

 There are two breaking changes in the behavior of **`dynamic_cast`** in managed code:

-- **`dynamic_cast`** to a pointer to the underlying type of a boxed enum fails at runtime, returning 0 instead of the converted pointer.
+- **`dynamic_cast`** to a pointer to the underlying type of a boxed enum will fail at runtime, returning 0 instead of the converted pointer.

-- **`dynamic_cast`** won't throw an exception when `type-id` is an interior pointer to a value type; instead, the cast fails at runtime.
+- **`dynamic_cast`** will no longer throw an exception when `type-id` is an interior pointer to a value type; instead, the cast fails at runtime.
 The cast returns the 0 pointer value instead of throwing.

-If `type-id` is a pointer to an unambiguous accessible direct or indirect base class of `expression`; a pointer to the unique subobject of type `type-id` is the result.
+If `type-id` is a pointer to an unambiguous accessible direct or indirect base class of `expression`, then a pointer to the unique subobject of type `type-id` is the result.
 For example:

 ```cpp
 // dynamic_cast_1.cpp